IamJezza/MajorProject_NIE_G4/README.md

 `TXTtoCSV.py` collates all the output text files to a single text files of `DATA.txt`, this can be used to generate the `DATA.csv` file and further the **`transDATA.csv`**.
 > **`transDATA.csv`** contains the data formated to be used with pandas, use this file for all further processing and **don't make changes to this.**

+The folder `genetic_algorithm` contains both the genetic algorithm implementation and ATPG testing codes